pingcap/docs-cn/CONTRIBUTING.md

 ### Pick a doc template

-We provide [several doc templates](/resources/doc-templates) for you to use to create documentation that aligns with our style.
+If you are going to create a new document for TiDB, we provide [several doc templates](/resources/doc-templates) for you to use to align with our style.

 Please check out these templates before you submit a pull request: